Skip to main content

 3. If you cursor over any dot, you can see the 25th and 75th percentile scores and n size for that occupation's salary.

 4. The size of each circle corresponds to the n size.
-Which I love because the point of a jitter plot is to better illustrate variability in a data set.
+Which I love because jitter plots do a great job of illustrating variability in a data set.
 However, each data point here represents an average from a group of people with that type of job.
+The size of the dot helps you see both the sample size for that dot as well as a visual cue to tell us how many Americans have a given job.

 5. The data is from the Bureau of Labor Statistics and uses BLS job categories.
 The government collects and shares gobs and gobs of data that can be used in countless ways.
 The color of the dot corresponds to the job category.